List of Tron (franchise) characters: Ares

 Ares (portrayed by Jared Leto) is a program created by Julian Dillinger to serve as the Master Control Program of the Dillinger Grid.
 He is assigned to retrieve the Permanence Code, a critical line of coding created and hidden by Kevin Flynn before his disappearance, but betrays Dillinger and allies himself with Eve Kim to locate the code.
 He is the protagonist of Tron: Ares.

 Eve Kim

 Eve Kim (portrayed by Greta Lee) is the current CEO of ENCOM following Sam Flynn's resignation.
 She is in search of Kevin Flynn's Permanence Code, and winds up allying with Ares.

 Julian Dillinger

 Julian Dillinger (portrayed by Evan Peters) is the CEO of Dillinger Systems and the grandson of Ed Dillinger, who created Ares as the perfect soldier.
 He is the main antagonist of Tron: Ares.
+While trying to escape being taken into custody, he transfers himself into the grid, finding the Sark disc.

 Athena

 Athena (portrayed by Jodie Turner-Smith) is a program second-in-command to Ares.
-She ends up opposing Ares when the latter defects from Dillinger.
+She ends up opposing Ares when the latter defects from Dillinger, but soon takes matters in her own hands to carry out Dillinger's orders to an unstable extreme.